carpentries/instructor-training/_episodes/05-memory.md

 In our final topic in educational psychology, we'll be learning more about human memory: specifically how to remove unnecessary "load" in order to facilitate learning.

-## Battling Theories

-In 2006,
-Kirschner, Sweller, and Clark published a paper titled "[Why Minimal Guidance During Instruction Does Not Work: An Analysis of the Failure of Constructivist, Discovery, Problem-Based, Experiential, and Inquiry-Based Teaching][kirschner-paper]".
-In the abstract, they say:

-> Although unguided or minimally guided instructional approaches
-> are very popular and intuitively appealing...these approaches
-> ignore both the structures that constitute human cognitive architecture
-> and evidence from empirical studies over the past half-century
-> that consistently indicate that minimally guided instruction is less effective and less efficient than
-> instructional approaches that place a strong emphasis on guidance of the student learning process.
-> The advantage of guidance begins to recede only when learners have
-> sufficiently high prior knowledge to provide "internal" guidance.
-{: .quotation}

-The paper set off a minor academic firestorm, because beneath the jargon the authors were claiming that [inquiry-based learning][wikipedia-inquiry]---allowing learners to ask their own questions, set their own goals, and find their own path through a subject---doesn't actually work very well.
-Kirschner et al's argument was that it requires learners to simultaneously master a domain's factual content and its search and problem-solving strategies.
-Fostering creativity and independence is intuitively appealing, but that doesn't mean it works.

-One of the paper's authors (Sweller) proposed an alternative based on the theory of *[cognitive load][wikipedia-cognitive-load]*.
-It posits that people have to deal with three things when they're learning:

-*   *Intrinsic* load is what they have to keep in mind in order to carry out a learning task.
-*   *Germane* load is the (desirable) mental effort required to create linkages between new information and old (which is one of the things that distinguishes learning from memorization).
-*   *Extraneous* load is everything else that distracts or gets in the way.

-Cognitive load theory's proponents claim that eliminating extraneous cognitive load accelerates learning.
-Unsurprisingly,
-it too has [been criticized][cognitive-load-crit], most particularly for being unfalsifiable.
-Critics of cognitive load theory say that since there's no way to tell in advance of an experiment whether something is germane or not, any result can be justified after the fact by labelling things that hurt performance as "extraneous" and things that don't "germane".

-However,
-some predictions *can* be made.
-One example is work by Mayer and colleagues on the *[split-attention effect][wikipedia-split-attention]*.
-Linguistic and visual input are processed by different parts of the human brain, and linguistic and visual memories are stored separately as well.
-This means that correlating different linguistic, auditory, and visual streams of information takes cognitive effort: when someone reads one thing while hearing something else spoken aloud, their brain can't help but check that it's getting the same information on both channels.
-Discrepencies between these channels increase cognitive load and decrease learning.
-Learning is therefore more effective when information that is being presented simultaneously in two different channels is redundant, rather than different.
-For our workshops, this means the instructor should say out loud commands as they type them on the screen during live coding.

 ## Faded Examples